in

 Sony FE 24-70 GM Mark II priced at 2399 euros

-Sony FE Lenses are quite expensive compared to the old EF mount lenses.
-I think there’s nothing in particular that should cost more except perhaps the research and development.
-It’s still the same plastic, the same cheap motors and electronics and some glass.
-Yes perhaps it’s cut with a better degree of precision but it’s still just glass or fluorine not crystal or diamond.
+Sony FE lenses are quite expensive compared to the old EF mount lenses.
+I think there’s nothing in particular that should cost more, except perhaps the research and development.
+It’s still the same plastic, the same cheap motors and electronics, and some glass.
+Yes, perhaps it’s cut with a better degree of precision, but it’s still just glass or fluorine, not crystal or diamond.

 More megapixels

-I have to admit that I already am struggling with the file-size of 4K recordings, so I am not too impatient about these upgrades.
+I have to admit that I am already struggling with the file size of 4K recordings, so I am not too impatient about these upgrades.

 Better integrated screens